Entities in Montana that are eligible to apply for a Tourism Grant include:

 - Niche Product Development: projects of interest to non-resident visitors as identified in Montana Destination Brand Research Study.

-Qualified applicants must demonstrate a cash match of actual and committed money invested in the proposed project.
-The cash match is $1 applicant to $2 award.
+Qualified applicants must demonstrate a match of actual and committed investment in the proposed project.
+The match is $1 applicant to $2 award.
 For example: if the project costs $9000 to complete, an applicant requesting $6,000 grant award must demonstrate they have $3,000 committed to the completion of the project as match.
-In-kind services, in-kind labor, and/or volunteer hours cannot count as applicant match but will not be reimbursed with grant funds.
+Reasonable in-kind services, in-kind labor, and/or volunteer hours can count as applicant match but will not be reimbursed with grant funds.

 Tourism Grant funds can only be requested for actual project and activity related costs.
 Examples of ineligible project costs include but are not limited to: workshops and training; market research or feasibility studies; staff costs including wages, travel, per diem; administrative, overhead, or indirect costs; office supplies; promotional items; subscriptions or membership costs; domain registration and website hosting; social media posts or press releases; routine operation and maintenance costs.